relativemodder/wxgdpad/README.md

 # wxgdpad

-Dependencies on Linux:
+## Dependencies on Linux

 - fmt
 - wxwidgets

-If you're on Debian-based systems you should install -dev versions of the above packages.
+If you're on Debian-based systems you should install -dev versions of the above packages for building it.